Pulling Out of a House Sale: The Factors to Consider

 Understanding the contract

 When you decide to buy or sell a property, you typically enter into a legally binding contract with the other party.
-The contract outlines the term and conditions of the sale, including the agreed-upon price and completion date.
+The contract outlines the terms and conditions of the sale, including the agreed-upon price and completion date.

 Consequences of pulling out as the buyer: